2023 Best Value Allied Health Professions Basic Certificate Schools in Oregon

 Full Allied Health Professions at Southwestern Oregon Community College Report

-Linn-Benton Community College ranked #6 on this year’s Best Value Allied Health Professions Basic Certificate Schools in Oregon list.
-Located in the city of Albany, LBCC is a public college with a small student population.
+Linn-Benton Community College came in at #6 in this year’s edition of the Best Value Allied Health Professions Basic Certificate Schools in Oregon ranking.
+Located in the small city of Albany, LBCC is a public college with a small student population.

 OIT undergraduate students pay an average of $12,122 in in-state tuition and fees each year.

-OIT also made our Best Allied Health Professions Basic Certificate Trade Schools in Oregon list, coming in at #2.
+OIT not only placed well in our value ranking, but it is also #2 on our Best Allied Health Professions Basic Certificate Trade Schools in Oregon list.

 Explore all the Best Value Allied Health Professions Colleges in the Far Western US Area or other specific states within that region.